-Vaccine stocks should be place within the refridgerator so that stock with the shortest expiry is used first.
+Vaccine stocks should be placed within the refrigerator so that stock with the shortest expiry is used first.
 This may not always be the most recently delivered vaccine.
 Expiry dates should be checked regularly.

 3.5 Transport of vaccines to outlying clinics and domiciliary visits